Prerequisite/Corequisite Key

 This course emphasizes the integration of assessment, communication, clinical reasoning skills and documentation in a variety of clinical settings.
 Through the development of therapeutic relationships, students apply concepts learned at the sophomore level.
 Professional behavior, patient safety, and appropriate uses of resources will be demonstrated.
 (45 hours lab/clinical).
 Offered fall, spring and summer (summer is limited to students in BSN/ACC program).

-NURSP 334
+NURSP 332

 Clinical Practice I

-Pre-requisite: NURS-215, NURS-218, NURS-220, NURSP-221 and NURS-333
+NURS-215, NURS-218, NURS-220, NURSP-221

 Concepts essential to the provision of nursing care and application of nursing skills are explored and applied to clients in diverse clinical settings.
-The evidence-based knowledge gained at the Junior 1 level forms a basis for clinical reasoning and decision making as students develop their nursing skills.
+The evidence-based knowledge gained at the Junior 1 level forms a bases for clinical reasoning and decision making as students develop their nursing skills.
 Professional behavior, patient safety, and appropriate uses of resources will be demonstrated in administration of medications and application of nursing interventions.
-(90 clinical/simulation hours).
+(135 clinical/simulation hours).
 Offered fall and spring.

 NURSP 377